kshedden/case_studies/methods/survival.md

 [Kaplan-Meier](https://en.wikipedia.org/wiki/Kaplan%E2%80%93Meier_estimator)
 estimator.

+The Kaplan-Meier estimator focuses exclusively on the observed event times.
 Let $t_1 < t_2 < \cdots < t_m$ denote the distinct times at which events are
 observed to occur, let $d_i$ denote the number of events that occur at time
 $t_i$, and let $n_i$ denote the size of the risk set just before time $t_i$.
-Roughly speaking, the probability of passing through time $t_i$ without experiencing the event is $1 - d_i/n_i$.
-Further, the probability of making it from time 0 to time $t$ without experiencing the event is
+The estimated probability of passing through time $t_i$ without experiencing the event is $1 - d_i/n_i$.
+Further, the estimated probability of making it from time 0 to time $t$ without experiencing the event is

 $$ \hat{S}(t) \equiv \prod_{i:t_i\le t}(1 - d_i/n_i).  $$

 This is the product limit estimator of the survival function.
+Note that the actual survival function can be any non-increasing right continous function, and thus in general $S(t)$ will change at infinitely many values of $t$.
+However the Kaplan-Meier estimate of the survival function is a step function that only changes at the observed values of $t$ where an event occurs.u

 There are many methods for statistical inference relating to survival functions.
 The [log rank test](https://en.wikipedia.org/wiki/Logrank_test) is